vijaysmetgud/Dev-Ops-Trainings-Ajay/Linux_Commands/Linux_Commands.md

 # AWK Commands:-

 * NR or NF - is to print number of record in the lines
+  * NR means number of records in the line like row counting

 * print $1,2,3--soo,,onnn. - is the print number of record/field in the lines
+   * Print $3 means print the field number 3 means counting number of colomun

 * **Command checked files system**